All Episodes

 The beaches.

-The beaches are gonna melt.
+The beaches are going to melt.

 Beaches.

-Calls me ignorant.
+He calls me ignorant.

 I don't know what the beach melts in.

-Look, let's face it, Ralph, I uh Ralph has been peddling some form of Marxism in different vehicles, including the Corvair here for the last half century, and he's still, where is he?
+Ralph has been peddling some form of Marxism in different vehicles, including the Corvair here for the last half century.

 He still can't get off of small college campaign.

-This is not even on CN.
+This is not even on CI.

-Like maybe just being polite.
+Like, maybe just being polite.

-No, remember she first wanted to know when do we start on this revolution thing?
+No, remember, she first wanted to know, when do we start on this revolution thing?

 When do we get that going?